mjk3979/cproftalk/README.md

 To use
 ======
 Currently code is interpreted by the test_evaluator binary.
 Just pipe files to that binary on stdin and it will evaluate it.
-Don't expect much though, no alot of things have been implemented yet.
+Don't expect much though, not alot of things have been implemented yet.